snme/fasterrib/README.md

 conda env create -f env.yml
 ```

-## Download the data
+## Get the Data

 Download the RibFrac challenge training and validation data, then extract and move the files to
-a folder named `data/ribfrac-challenge` in the root of this repo.
-You will need to combine
-the `Part1/` and `Part2/` images and labels into single folders named `all/`, and combine the two train info `csv` files
+a folder named `data/ribfrac-challenge`.
+Please combine the `Part1/` and `Part2/` images and labels folders
-into a single file named `ribfrac-train-info-all.csv`.
+into one folder.
+Also concatenate the two training info `.csv` files into one file.

-The final folder structure should look as follows.
+The final folder structure should look like this:

 ```
 data/